Can people change? How does the world change?

 People claim that Amy is annoying, naive, and hard to root for.

 This is all true.
-Her character makes grand, embarrassing speeches, and lectures people with self-help jargon.
-She’s cringe-y, polarizing, and self-involved.
+Her character makes grand, embarrassing speeches, and lectures people with vapid self-help jargon.
+She’s cringe-y, oblivious, and self-involved.

-Plus, it’s understandable that she might be angry.
+Plus, it’s understandable that she's angry.
 She's struggling with an alcoholic ex-husband (Luke Wilson), and an emotionally distant mother (Diane Ladd).

 In one scene, she sits crying in a parked car.
 A driver starts honking, impatiently trying to take the spot.
 Interrupted, Amy lashes out and speeds away.
-It's the perfect metaphor.
+It's the perfect metaphor: There's no time or space to quietly grieve.

 In season 1, Amy tries to make change at work from within.
 In season 2, she turns whistleblower.
-Along the way, she grows increasingly reckless and influential.
-She has more power than she thought.
+Along the way, she grows increasingly reckless and bold.
+She may have more power than she thought.

 “How strange is this life - to be born into a body.
 To certain uncertain parents.
 In this beautiful, upsetting world.
 It’s so bizarre.
 Am I my higher self?
 Or am I in the mud?
 Am I an agent of change?
 Or a creator of chaos?
 Am I the fool?
 The goat?
 The witch?
 Or am I enlightened?”